Home / Academics / Find a Program / Master Apprenticeship Program + Initial Teacher Licensure | Ursuline - Liberal Arts College in OH

 What sets the MAP program apart from other programs is the entire school year spent on site in local schools.

 The apprenticeship portion of the program consists of placement in one or more classrooms where you’ll work with your mentor teacher and students throughout the academic year.
-During both fall and spring semesters, you’ll be on site in your assigned school for 3 ½ days a week, and taking classes on the Ursuline campus Wednesday afternoons and all day Thursday.
-Toward the end of spring semester, you’ll complete a four-week individual student-teaching assignment.

 The Education programs at Ursuline College are accredited through the Council for the Accreditation of Educator Preparation (CAEP).
 The programs are also approved by the Chancellor of the Ohio Department of Higher Education.